 - Conducting research to bring you the best therapies possible.

 - Working with state and federal agencies, nonprofit foundations, local organizations, and the Dartmouth-Hitchcock Medical Center (DHMC) community to strengthen community-based HIV care and prevention.

 We have clinics in Bedford, Lebanon, Nashua, and Keene, New Hampshire.
-One of our providers also sees patients in Brattleboro, Vermont.
-For more information on our locations, see More Appointment Information.
+One of our providers is available to see you in Brattleboro, Vermont.
+For more information on our locations, see Appointments and Referrals.

 You may contact the HIV Program at RegionalHIVProgram@Hitchcock.ORG.

 For more information about HIV, prevention, and statistics, please refer to the following topics on the CDC (Centers for Disease Control and Prevention) website: